sagefy/sagefy/docs/pages/user_processes.md

     - Dalton is then presented with a various types of presentations: videos, text, and slideshows with audio.
     - As Dalton takes the introduction, he is asked questions throughout to confirm his understanding of the way the platform works.
     - At the end, Dalton takes a short assessment, and passes gloriously.
-    - Dalton receives a trophy for completing the introduction to Descovrir, which shows up on his achievements page.
+    - Dalton receives a trophy for completing the introduction to Sagefy, which shows up on his achievements page.
     - Dalton is then returned to his courses page, which shows a message encouraging him to find a course to get started.
 - _Dalton finds a suitable learning module_.
 (10 minutes)
     - First, he uses the module search tool to find his course.